Lazo07/aws-saa-c03-notes/003 Simple Storage Service (S3)/notes.md

 - It is capable of handling unencrypted objects, as well as encrypted using SSE-S3, SSE-KMS(with extra config), SSE-C (latest addition, it used to not be compatible with replication).
 - Source bucket owner needs permission to objects.
 Otherwise, it will not be replicated even if the account is the bucket owner.
 - It will NOT replicate system events (ie. changes made in the bucket by Life Cycle management), glacier or glacier deep archive.
-- Deletes are NOT replicated by default, but can be added using DeleteMarkerReplcation
+- Deletes are NOT replicated by default, but can be added using DeleteMarkerReplication

 ### Why use replication?
 - for SRR